 A living donor transplant, in which the patient receives a kidney from a live person, provides better kidney function than deceased donor kidney transplantation where the kidney comes from a person who has died.
 Since 2001, about 40 percent of the transplants at Barnes-Jewish Hospital are from living donors.

 - Organ availability is greater.
 (Waiting time for a deceased kidney can be up to five years.)

 - Living donor kidneys last almost twice as long and typically work immediately.

 - Living donor transplants result in shorter hospital stays with fewer complications.

 Today, thanks to minimally invasive surgical techniques, living-kidney donation is much easier on the donor, with less pain and faster recovery.

-- Mini-nephrectomy – Surgeons make a small (three inches or less) “keyhole” incision, the smallest opening through which a kidney can be removed.
+- Mini-nephrectomy – Surgeons make a small (approximately 4 inches) “keyhole” incision, the smallest opening through which a kidney can be removed.

 - Laparoscopic kidney removal – Surgeons make three or four one-inch “ports” in the donor’s abdomen to remove the kidney with surgical instrument assistance.